 Millions of people board cruise ships every year.
 If you were injured aboard a major cruise ship, you should understand that the cruise line knows how to defend itself against allegations of negligence.
 They have teams of insurance adjusters and defense lawyers who will work hard to convince you that your case is worth less than it really is.

 You deserve an experienced lawyer who can help you understand what you really deserve.
-To learn more about how our Tampa cruise ship accident attorneys can help, call Winters & Yonkers, P.A. to schedule a free case review today.
+To learn more about how our Tampa cruise ship accident attorneys can help, call Winters & Yonker Personal Injury Lawyers to schedule a free case review today.

 What Types of Damages Are Available to Cruise Ship Accident Victims?